Survey Propagation: A Resource Allocation Solution for Large Wireless Networks: Spin Glasses and Wireless Communication Networks

-For channel assignment in wireless communication networks, the solution of the CSP is highly dependent on the network topology, the density of nodes and the number of available orthogonal resources.
-The threshold $\theta_c$ indicates the minimum number of orthogonal resources needed to find a resource allocation solution that minimizes the interference.
-Moreover, finding resource allocation solutions in the range $\theta_d \leq \theta \leq \theta_c$ allows us to reduce the number of required orthogonal resources compared to the range $\theta<\theta_d$.
-In this paper, we exploit the Survey Propagation method to find a solution for the CSP.
+For resource allocation in wireless communication networks, the solution of the CSP is highly dependent on the network topology, the density of nodes and the number of available orthogonal resources.
+The threshold $\theta_c$ indicates the minimum number of orthogonal resources needed to find an allocation solution that minimizes the interference.
+Moreover, finding solutions in the range $\theta_d \leq \theta \leq \theta_c$ allows us to reduce the number of required orthogonal resources compared to solutions in the range $\theta<\theta_d$.
+In this paper, we exploit the Survey Propagation method to find a solution to the resource allocation problem, especially in the range $\theta_d \leq \theta \leq \theta_c$.
 The application of Survey Propagation to the resource allocation problem is described in Section \ref{sec:SP}.

-The parallel between spin glasses and wireless communication networks is summarized in Table \ref{table:parallel}.
-The main components of a spin glass model are mapped in a one-to-one manner to the main elements in a wireless network.
-Specifically, the spins in the spin glass model correspond to the wireless communication nodes, or devices, that form the network.
-The possible orientations of the spins represent the orthogonal resources available, and the couplings or interactions between spins correspond to the interference between neighboring nodes.
-The goal of finding the minimal energy configuration in spin glasses is equivalent to finding the resource allocation that minimizes the interference.
-As it has been previously discussed and will become clearer in the next sections, both goals can be achieved by formulating the problems as CSPs and using Survey Propagation to find the solution.
+The parallel between spin glasses and wireless communication networks is summarized in Table \ref{table:parallel}, where the main components of a spin glass model are mapped in a one-to-one manner to the main elements in a wireless network.